iit-DLSLab/robotlib/README.md

 ## Usage
 Before using Robotlib, you need to install the glue code associated to the robot you want to control.
 For example, if you want to control the Aliengo quadruped robot you can follow the instructions [here-TODO](TODO) to install its glue code.
 Essentially, to install a glue code you just need to compile it with `make install`.

 If you don't want to install any glue code but you just want to play aroud with Robotlib you can use one of the dummy robots defined in Robotlib: a dummy quadruped or a dummy hexapod.
-Their glue code is already installed when you install Robotlib.
+Their (dummy) glue code is already installed when you install Robotlib.

 We can now have a look at an example of using Robotlib.
 First of all we need to create a robot object, loading at run time the shared library associated to the robot we want to control